SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 **Add an additional result column**

 When adding an additional result column, a dialog box for defining the column opens.
 You must define a unique column name.
-Then the source definition needs to be specified.
+Then the source definition must be specified.
 You can validate the source definition and preview its results by clicking **Validate and preview**.

 First step is to define a field from the base collection in the source definition.
 Then you can optionally apply SQL functions to adapt the data of this field to your needs, for example, by trimming whitespace or rounding decimal values.
 The source definition editor supports you in this process with content completion and syntax highlighting.